-Eric Fraser is an exponent of a unique vocal style of North-Indian flute playing and has been learning intensively through annual trips to Kolkata, India from his guru Pandit Gopal Roy since 2003.
-Eric's playing rings with authenticity and pure tone, imbibing the soul of Indian classical music.
+Eric Fraser is a renowned exponent of a rare Bengal style of North-Indian flute playing, known for its vocal and lyrical qualities.
+Eric is a senior disciple of a living legend, Pandit Gopal Roy.
+Having learned in the traditional way, Eric's playing rings with authenticity and pure tone, imbibing the soul of Indian classical music.

-Eric is a Fulbright senior research scholar for Indian music and has performed with renowned maestros of Indian music including Pandit Krishna Bhatt, Pandit Ramesh Mishra, Steve Gorn and Bollywood composer A.R Rahman at Carnegie Hall, including radio performances (NPR morning edition and WKCR New York).
+A Fulbright senior research scholar for Indian music, Eric has studied and performed with renowned maestros of Indian music including Pandit Krishna Bhatt, Pandit Ramesh Mishra, Steve Gorn and Bollywood composer A.R Rahman at Carnegie Hall, including radio performances (NPR morning edition and WKCR New York).
 He has a diverse background playing for Indian classical dance, as well as in projects ranging from Jazz, World, India and more.
-A founding member of the Brooklyn Raga Massive, Eric's involvement in the musical community is far reaching.
+Eric is a founding member of the infamous Brooklyn Raga Massive.
 Aside from playing Indian classical flute, Eric is a multi-instrumentalist, composer, and music therapist (MA, MT-BC).

 It is well known that Kolkata is one of the central hubs for North Indian classical music.
 Kolkata is also home to a uniquely historical flute lineage.